cschlick/greasewood/README.md

 Its one priority is being **easy to reason about**.
-It was built by someone who lovingly maintained a fleet of hand-written WireGuard/networkd text files far past the point of practical, and wanted the smallest possible mesh upgrade.
+It was built by someone who lovingly maintained a fleet of hand-written WireGuard/networkd text files far past the point of practicality, and wanted the simplest possible upgrade.

 - **[Private.](#membership)** Membership is gated by a certificate authority;
   revoke a node by not renewing it.